 Not bad, really... but I'm not really good at judging artwork...

-That was the real turnoff.
+real turnoff.
 The characters are extremely annoying, too violent and with a superiority complex.
 Although that was for the purpose of comedy, I think it wasn't made right.
 I personally ended up hating the main characters.

 This manga was intended to be primarily comedy.
 But I hardly gave a few smiles every now and then... plus, I really found disgusting the fact that it has a lot of ecchi content refering to 3 little girls.